Helping to lower accident rates by identifying where there is a risk of wet-road skidding.

 Studies in both the United Kingdom and in New Zealand show that introducing a wet road skidding policy will reduce accidents by between 30 and 40% over and above the results of other safety improvement programmes.

-SCRIM is applicable to all surfaced roads where the volume of traffic justifies its use and where the equipment, which is lorry based, can travel safely at 50 km/hr.
+The SCRIM machine survey is applicable to all surfaced roads where the volume of traffic justifies its use and where the equipment, which is lorry based, can travel safely at 50 km/hr.

 The results from SCRIM surveys identify those locations where the skid resistance is below investigatory levels and relate to the risk of an accident.